alysoliman1/MAX3SAT-Experiments/Readme.md

-# A computer-assisted proof of a result on MAX3SAT Approximation using Local Search
+This repository hosts the code for a computer-assisted proof for a result on MAX3SAT approximation using local search.

 ## The 1-local case